jcesardasilva/tutorialcoherence/README.md

 * numpy
 * matplotlib
 * scikit-image
+* scipy

 If you do not have such packages installed, I recommend the installation via pip install:

-pip3 install --user numpy, ipython, matplotlib, scikit-image
+pip3 install --user numpy, ipython, matplotlib, scikit-image, scipy